aspuru-guzik-group/Pasithea/README.md

 `{mol/plot}_utils.py`: Util modules for adding noise to inputs, converting between molecular representations, and visualization.

+Below are modules you can run to generate molecules and visualize the results:

+`demo.py`: Experiment with the model on input molecular data.
+You may tweak the settings in `settings.yml`.

+`distribution_analysis.py`: Visualize distribution shifts from a set of molecular transformations.

+`test_mols.py`: Test and visualize individual molecular transformations.
+You may tweak the settings in `test_mol_settings.yml`.

+### Comments
+All comments and feedback are welcome!

 ### References
 [1] Shen, Cynthia, Mario Krenn, Sagi Eppel, and Alan Aspuru-Guzik.
 "Deep Molecular Dreaming: Inverse machine learning for de-novo molecular design and interpretability with surjective representations." arXiv preprint arXiv:2012.09712 (2020).